Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Captain George Lowther pirated the seas from 1721 to 1723.
-In 1721, before becoming a captain, he sailed as first mate under captain Charles Russel on a slave ship named Gambia Castle.
+In 1721, before becoming a captain, he sailed as the first mate under captain Charles Russel on a slave ship named Gambia Castle.
 Lowther and his crewmates became frustrated after being docked awaiting a cargo of slaves on the coast of Gambia in Africa.
 Many of the men aboard the ship suffered from dysentery, malaria, and scurvy.
 After several months waiting, they secretly boarded the ship, leaving the captain on shore.

 Lowther was a very active and "successful" pirate terrorizing the Caribbeans and Grand Cayman Islands.
 His days as a pirate ended when they decided to dock in order to repair the ship.
 While on the shore of Blanquilla Island, currently part of Venezuela, they were spotted by a merchant ship causing George and his crew to scatter.
 Lowther was never accounted for; although many historians suspect he may have shot himself to avoid imprisonment by his captors.

 The Pirate Code Articles As Set by George Lowther (reworded with modern language)